 - 1. Develop an easy-to-use framework for testing B_z prediction algorithms; - 2.
 Develop a rigorous set of metrics with associated skill scores that include estimates of uncertainty; - 3.
-Test the currently most promising statistical and numerical modeling techniques; - 4.
-Develop a prioritized set of new predictive techniques; - 5.
+Develop benchmark datasets (same data sources, sets, and sampling techniques); - 4.
+Test the currently most promising statistical and numerical modeling techniques; - 5.
+Develop a prioritized set of new predictive techniques; and - 6.
 Provide the completed framework as an open source resource to the scientific community.